hackforla/accessibility/docs/known-issues-and-solutions/index.md

        - See a finished WIKI issue page in the index as an example for formatting and content.
 - Review the WAVE guidance
 - Solve the problem on the website page you are working on
-- Update the wiki page with your issue, PR and solution for future developers who encounter this issue
+- Update the WIKI page with your issue, PR and solution for future developers who encounter this issue

 ---